 Went to the new staging of Les Mis at the 5th Avenue Theater on Saturday!
 So freaking good!

 Enjolras was my favorite as always!
 SUCH a crush on that guy.
 So I was in luck as he was played by Jeremy Hays, a fellow who 1) was very talented and 2) has REALLY GOOD HAIR.
 He has in fact been in Hair previously.
 For obvious reasons.
-Look at him in the center of that promo shot.
+Look at him in the center of this promo shot.
 Those are the flowing golden locks of a born leader.